Dividend Yield Calculator

 Glossary of Terms

-- Annual Dividend per Share: The total dividend paid out over the year per share.
+- Annual Dividend per Share: Total dividends paid per share over the trailing 12 months.

-- Share Price: The current price of a single share of the stock.
+- Share Price: The current market price of a single share.

-- Dividend Yield: The percentage of return paid out in dividends compared to the share price.
+- Dividend Yield: Percentage return from dividends relative to the share price.

 How It Works: A Step-by-Step Example